Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Methods

 \subsection{Transparency and Reproducibility}

 In total, our dataset comprises over 1.5 million generated profiles across four models and 41 occupations.
-We provide full regression tables, the exact prompt text, the JSON field schema, and parsing scripts in the supplementary materials.
-All synthetic data analyzed in this study was generated by LLMs, with no additional post-processing beyond formatting and error correction.
+The exact prompt text, JSON field schema, analysis scripts, and raw generated data are available in the \href{https://github.com/scuhci/genai-bias}{public project repository (\texttt{github.com/scuhci/genai-bias})}.
+Additional analyses supporting the main results, including per-model regression plots, full regression tables, mixed-race representation, and salary comparisons, are reported in the Appendix.